grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 - https://scotben.virtual-worlds.scot/ - A simple budget simulator, implemented using the #link("https://genieframework.com/")[Genie] web package;
 - https://ubi.virtual-worlds.scot/ - A basic income sim, implemented with #link("https://go.plotly.com/dash-julia")[Dash]
 - https://stb.virtual-worlds.scot/bcd/ - The Budget Constraint generator discussed above, also implemented with Dash;
-- https://triplepc.northumbria.ac.uk - TriplePC, also implemented with Gini.1
+- https://triplepc.northumbria.ac.uk - TriplePC, also implemented with Gini.

 The Legal Aid model also has a web interface, though this is not currently public.